citp/privacy-policy-historical/f/fr/fre/freebiesbug.com.md

-### How can I manage the installation of Cookies?
+### How to provide or withdraw consent to the installation of Cookies

-In addition to what is specified in this document, the User can manage preferences for Cookies directly from within their own browser and prevent – for example – third parties from installing them.
-Through the browser preferences, it is also possible to delete Cookies installed in the past, including the Cookies that might possibly have saved the consent for the installation of Cookies by this website.
-It is important to note that by disabling all Cookies, the functioning of this site may be compromised.
-Users can find information about how to manage Cookies in their browser at the following addresses: [Google Chrome](https://support.google.com/chrome/answer/95647?hl=en&p=cpn_cookies), [Mozilla Firefox](https://support.mozilla.org/en-US/kb/enable-and-disable-cookies-website-preferences), [Apple Safari](https://support.apple.com/kb/PH19214?viewlocale=en_US&locale=en_US) and [Microsoft Windows Explorer](http://windows.microsoft.com/en-us/windows-vista/block-or-allow-cookies).
+In addition to what is specified in this document, the User can manage preferences for Cookies directly from within their own browser and prevent – for example – third parties from installing Cookies.
+Through browser preferences, it is also possible to delete Cookies installed in the past, including the Cookies that may have saved the initial consent for the installation of Cookies by this website.
+Users can, for example, find information about how to manage Cookies in the most commonly used browsers at the following addresses: [Google Chrome](https://support.google.com/chrome/answer/95647?hl=en&p=cpn_cookies), [Mozilla Firefox](https://support.mozilla.org/en-US/kb/enable-and-disable-cookies-website-preferences), [Apple Safari](https://support.apple.com/kb/PH21411) and [Microsoft Internet Explorer](http://windows.microsoft.com/en-us/windows-vista/block-or-allow-cookies).

-In the case of services provided by third parties, Users can exercise their right to withdraw from the tracking activity by utilizing the information provided in the third party’s privacy policy, by clicking the opt-out link – if provided – or by contacting the third party.
+With regard to Cookies installed by third parties, Users can manage their preferences and withdrawal of their consent by clicking the related opt-out link (if provided), by using the means provided in the third party’s privacy policy, or by contacting the third party.

-Notwithstanding the above, the Owner informs that Users may take advantage of: [Your Online Choices](http://www.youronlinechoices.com/).
-This service allows Users to select their tracking preferences for most of the advertising tools.
-The Owner thus recommends that Users make use of this resource in addition to the information provided in this document.
+Notwithstanding the above, the Owner informs that Users may follow the instructions provided on the subsequently linked initiatives by the [EDAA](http://www.youronlinechoices.eu/) (EU), the [Network Advertising Initiative](https://www.networkadvertising.org/understanding-digital-advertising) (US) and the [Digital Advertising Alliance](https://www.aboutads.info/consumers/) (US), [DAAC](https://youradchoices.ca/understanding-online-advertising/) (Canada), [DDAI](http://www.ddai.info/optout) (Japan) or other similar services.
+Such initiatives allow Users to select their tracking preferences for most of the advertising tools.
+The Owner thus recommends that Users make use of these resources in addition to the information provided in this document.

 ### Data Controller and Owner

-Pasquale Vitiello – Via Cilea I traversa 19 – 80051 Agerola (NA) Italy,
+Pasquale Vitiello – Via Radicosa 74 – 80051 Agerola (NA) Italy,
 VAT IT07857131218
 pasquale.vitiello@pec.it

-Since the installation of third party Cookies and other tracking systems through the services used within this Application can not be technically controlled by the Owner, any specific references to Cookies and tracking systems installed by third parties are to be considered indicative.
-In order to obtain complete information, consult the privacy policy for the respective third party services listed in this document.
+Since the installation of third-party Cookies and other tracking systems through the services used within freebiesbug.com cannot be technically controlled by the Owner, any specific references to Cookies and tracking systems installed by third parties are to be considered indicative.
+In order to obtain complete information, the User is kindly requested to consult the privacy policy for the respective third-party services listed in this document.

-Given the objective complexity linked to the identification of technologies based on Cookies and their very close integration with the operation of the web, Users are encouraged to contact the Owner should they wish to receive any further information on the use of Cookies themselves and any possible use of them – for example, by a third party – carried out through this site.
+Given the objective complexity surrounding the identification of technologies based on Cookies, Users are encouraged to contact the Owner should they wish to receive any further information on the use of Cookies by freebiesbug.com.

-## Additional information about Data collection and processing

-### Legal action

-The User’s Personal Data may be used for legal purposes by the Data Controller, in Court or in the stages leading to possible legal action arising from improper use of this Application or the related services.
-The User declares to be aware that the Data Controller may be required to reveal personal data upon request of public authorities.

-### Additional information about User’s Personal Data

-In addition to the information contained in this privacy policy, this Application may provide the User with additional and contextual information concerning particular services or the collection and processing of Personal Data upon request.

-### System Logs and Maintenance

-For operation and maintenance purposes, this Application and any third party services may collect files that record interaction with this Application (System Logs) or use for this purpose other Personal Data (such as IP Address).

-### Information not contained in this policy

-More details concerning the collection or processing of Personal Data may be requested from the Data Controller at any time.
-Please see the contact information at the beginning of this document.

-### The rights of Users

-Users have the right, at any time, to know whether their Personal Data has been stored and can consult the Data Controller to learn about their contents and origin, to verify their accuracy or to ask for them to be supplemented, cancelled, updated or corrected, or for their transformation into anonymous format or to block any data held in violation of the law, as well as to oppose their treatment for any and all legitimate reasons.
-Requests should be sent to the Data Controller at the contact information set out above.

-This Application does not support “Do Not Track” requests.
-To determine whether any of the third party services it uses honor the “Do Not Track” requests, please read their privacy policies.

-### Changes to this privacy policy

-The Data Controller reserves the right to make changes to this privacy policy at any time by giving notice to its Users on this page.
-It is strongly recommended to check this page often, referring to the date of the last modification listed at the bottom.
-If a User objects to any of the changes to the Policy, the User must cease using this Application and can request that the Data Controller removes the Personal Data.
-Unless stated otherwise, the then-current privacy policy applies to all Personal Data the Data Controller has about Users.

-### Information about this privacy policy

-The Data Controller is responsible for this privacy policy, prepared starting from the modules provided by Iubenda and hosted on Iubenda’s servers.

-* * *

-### Definitions and legal references
+## Definitions and legal references

-#### Personal Data (or Data)
+### Personal Data (or Data)

-Any information regarding a natural person, a legal person, an institution or an association, which is, or can be, identified, even indirectly, by reference to any other information, including a personal identification number.
+Any information that directly, indirectly, or in connection with other information — including a personal identification number — allows for the identification or identifiability of a natural person.

-#### Usage Data
+### Usage Data

-Information collected automatically from this Application (or third party services employed in this Application ), which can include: the IP addresses or domain names of the computers utilized by the Users who use this Application, the URI addresses (Uniform Resource Identifier), the time of the request, the method utilized to submit the request to the server, the size of the file received in response, the numerical code indicating the status of the server’s answer (successful outcome, error, etc.), the country of origin, the features of the browser and the operating system utilized by the User, the various time details per visit (e.g., the time spent on each page within the Application) and the details about the path followed within the Application with special reference to the sequence of pages visited, and other parameters about the device operating system and/or the User’s IT environment.
+Information collected automatically through freebiesbug.com (or third-party services employed in freebiesbug.com), which can include: the IP addresses or domain names of the computers utilized by the Users who use freebiesbug.com, the URI addresses (Uniform Resource Identifier), the time of the request, the method utilized to submit the request to the server, the size of the file received in response, the numerical code indicating the status of the server’s answer (successful outcome, error, etc.), the country of origin, the features of the browser and the operating system utilized by the User, the various time details per visit (e.g., the time spent on each page within the Application) and the details about the path followed within the Application with special reference to the sequence of pages visited, and other parameters about the device operating system and/or the User’s IT environment.

-#### User
+### User

-The individual using this Application, which must coincide with or be authorized by the Data Subject, to whom the Personal Data refer.
+The individual using freebiesbug.com who, unless otherwise specified, coincides with the Data Subject.

-#### Data Subject
+### Data Subject

-The legal or natural person to whom the Personal Data refers.
+The natural person to whom the Personal Data refers

-#### Data Processor (or Data Supervisor)
+### Data Processor (or Data Supervisor)

-The natural person, legal person, public administration or any other body, association or organization authorized by the Data Controller to process the Personal Data in compliance with this privacy policy.
+The natural or legal person, public authority, agency or other body which processes Personal Data on behalf of the Controller, as described in this privacy policy.

-#### Data Controller (or Owner)
+### Data Controller (or Owner)

-The natural person, legal person, public administration or any other body, association or organization with the right, also jointly with another Data Controller, to make decisions regarding the purposes, and the methods of processing of Personal Data and the means used, including the security measures concerning the operation and use of this Application.
-The Data Controller, unless otherwise specified, is the Owner of this Application.
+The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of Personal Data, including the security measures concerning the operation and use of freebiesbug.com.
+The Data Controller, unless otherwise specified, is the Owner of freebiesbug.com.

-#### This Application
+### Freebiesbug.com (or this Application)

-The hardware or software tool by which the Personal Data of the User is collected.
+The means by which the Personal Data of the User is collected and processed.

-#### Cookie
+### Service

+The service provided by freebiesbug.com as described in the relative terms (if available) and on this site/application.

+### European Union (or EU)

+Unless otherwise specified, all references made within this document to the European Union include all current member states to the European Union and the European Economic Area.

+### Cookies

 Small piece of data stored in the User’s device.

 * * *

-#### Legal information
+### Legal information

-Notice to European Users: this privacy statement has been prepared in fulfillment of the obligations under Art.
-10 of EC Directive n.
-95/46/EC, and under the provisions of Directive 2002/58/EC, as revised by Directive 2009/136/EC, on the subject of Cookies.
+This privacy statement has been prepared based on provisions of multiple legislations, including Art.
+13/14 of Regulation (EU) 2016/679 (General Data Protection Regulation).

-This privacy policy relates solely to this Application.
+This privacy policy relates solely to freebiesbug.com, if not stated otherwise within this document.

 * * *

- _Latest update: Jun 01, 2015_
+ _Latest update: May 25, 2018_